-R5: 180 foot rappel off bolts down a steep wall to a small ledge with a two-bolt anchor.
+R5: 180 feet (55m) rappel off bolts down a steep wall to a tiny ledge with a two-bolt anchor.

 It is possible to continue with two more raps all the way to Kolob Creek.

-Lower Canyon (variation): follow the watercourse, with a bit of bushwhacking, to a very nice narrow slot that ends in a drop.
-Downclimb and rappel directly, or (easier) climb over the rib on the left and downclimb the chimney next to the wall.
-Saunter forward a few minutes further to a big drop
+Bushwhack down the watercourse to a very nice narrow slot that ends in a drop.
+Downclimb and rappel directly, or climb over the rib on the left (easier) and downclimb the chimney next to the wall.
+Saunter forward a few minutes further to a big drop.

-From the bottom of Upper Pipe Spring Canyon, called the "MIA Slot" in the MIA Exit Description, you "get" to "enjoy" the top half of the MIA Exit, a steep backcountry route that some have mistakenly labelled a "trail".
-The route is sometimes difficult to follow - but finding and following the easiest route is quite important, as off-route, the terrain is even steeper and more hazardous.
-The MIA route has changed in the last couple of years, and become easier, though still steep.
-And easier to follow.
+From the bottom of Upper Pipe Spring Canyon, aka "MIA Slot", you "get" to "enjoy" the top half of the MIA Exit, a steep backcountry route that some have mistakenly labelled a "trail".
+The route is sometimes difficult to follow - but finding and following the easiest route is quite important, as, off-route, the terrain is even steeper and more hazardous.
+The best MIA route has changed location in the last couple of years; it’s become easier, though no less steep.

-Follow the main watercourse upcanyon past automotive debris washed down from above.
-Follow this canyon five minutes along the basin floor, until it turns right and heads for the right-hand wall and slot.
+Follow the main watercourse upcanyon past automotive debris.
+Follow this canyon five minutes along the basin floor until it turns right and heads for the right-hand wall and slot.
 Climb steep dirt on the left directly up the fall line.
 The trail has developed cut-in steps.
-Follow the steep steps up several hundred feet to the base of the cliff above, then traverse right.
+Follow the steep steps up several hundred feet to the base of the cliff above, then traverse right a long way.

 The trail crosses a side-drainage and climbs straight up the steep hillside.
 The trail is well-defined.
 Near the top, the trail is less well-defined and climbs a few sections of steep, loose rock/dirt.
 Be careful of partner-generated rockfall.
 In the last few years, a few lengths of fixed rope sometimes make the final, steep sections faster and less-scary.
 Ascend to the road.